nktnet1/import-sync/README.md

 ## 5. Caveats

+> Please note that loading [ECMAScript Modules using require()](https://nodejs.org/api/modules.html#loading-ecmascript-modules-using-require) are soon to be supported in NodeJS natively.

 ### 5.1.
 Idea

 **import-sync** was created to enable the implementation of a global dryrun script that can be run by students undertaking